 So to summarise, systems aren’t your focus at start-up, at this stage, it’s all about getting customers and generating revenue and experimenting with what works and doesn’t.

 Get some basic organisational systems in place as things can get chaotic at start-up.

 At ramp-up stage, start defining and refining what works in the business.
 Get some help on board initially to free up your time.
 Start putting together workflows and looking at tech solutions that can scale as you grow.
 Work on getting your core systems in place around revenue generation and delivering your service/product to your customers.
 Have someone inside or outside your business help you with systems creation and documentation.

 When you reach scale-up stage, it’s systems take off time, time to get serious about systemising your business, delegating, automating and getting yourself out of the day to day operations.
 Influencer stage, well, that’s anything you want it to be.

 What stage of business are you at?
-If you need more help deciding where to focus, when to systemise, and what to systemise, take our quiz.
-If you have identified your stage of business and are ready to systemise, the next step is to get some help.
+If you need more help deciding where to focus, when to systemise, the next step is to get some help.
 Arrange a Systems Success call with me and let’s talk about what’s possible.